 Rawlings served as an LAPD detective, albeit a corrupt and vindictive one.
 As a gay man, he took exception to gay-bashing and similar hate crimes to the point of assaulting any suspect accused of it.
 He took a particular interest in Matt Fielding’s assault case because of the nature of the crime.
 However, the detective’s violent streak expanded beyond known bashers as Rawlings had a history of beating up unarmed Latino men.
 Jo captures one of his tirades on camera, at which point John Rawlings goes ballistic and tries to kill her.
 Luckily Jo wrestles his gun away and forces him to submit.

 Zack is a record company executive and primarily responsible for Alison’s alcohol problems.
 He urged Alison to blow off work and important meetings in favor of partying.
 He even contributes to her drug-induced appearance at Jo’s custody hearing.
 Alison breaks off the relationship after realizing his terrible influence.

 Alex Bastian is a renowned clothing designer who targets Jane romantically.
 Jane and Alex have been friends since college and slept together the night before Jane’s first wedding to Michael.
 When Amanda targets Alex as a client, she sends Jane to close the deal.
 Alex comes on to Jane repeatedly as Michael reconciles the chasm between himself and Jane.

 96) John Parker

-John is a sick human being who molests his two daughters, Allison and Meridith.
-Allison represses the torture for most of her adult life until dreams and therapy bring memories back to the surface.
+John is a sick human being who molests his two daughters, Alison and Meridith.
+Alison represses the torture for most of her adult life until dreams and therapy bring memories back to the surface.
 When she confronts her father, John threatens to kill her.
 He returns home where his sheriff and judge buddies protect him from the law.
-Allison gets some closure after forcing him to admit to his crimes at a neighborhood barbeque.
+Alison gets some closure after forcing him to admit to his crimes at a neighborhood barbeque.

 97) Tony Marlin